aesteve/nubes/README.md

 ### RPC and service proxies

-TODO : add `@ServiceProxy("address")` annotation.
-And explain how to use vertx's service proxy.
+TODO : Explain how to use vertx's service proxy.

 ## SockJS